CSR Tools

 3) Lack of comparability with large companies

-🎯 Solution:
+Solution:

-💡 Practical tip: Transparency counts for more than perfection – even small companies benefit from a step-by-step ESG approach.
+Practical tip: Transparency counts for more than perfection.
+Even small companies benefit from a step-by-step ESG approach.

 4) Lack of financial resources for sustainability measures

-🤷🏼 Problem: Investments in sustainability, such as CO₂ reduction or the circular economy, can be cost-intensive.
+Problem: Investments in sustainability, such as CO2 reduction or the circular economy, can be cost-intensive.

-🎯 Solution:
+Solution:

-💡 Practical tip: Banks are increasingly offering green loans with better conditions for sustainable investments.
+Practical tip: Banks are increasingly offering green loans with better conditions for sustainable investments.

-Summary: Practical solutions for successful ESG integration
+Practical solutions for successful ESG integration

-✔ Collecting & optimizing ESG data step by step.
+• Collect and optimize ESG data step by step.

-✔ Following proven industry standards.
+• Follow proven industry standards.

-✔ Exploiting funding opportunities & financing options.
+• Exploit funding opportunities and financing options.

-Conclusion & recommendations for action for SMEs
+Conclusion and recommendations for action

 Recommendations for simple implementation

-2. Start simple data collection: Use existing company data as a basis.
+• Start simple data collection: Use existing company data as a basis.

-3. Implementing small measures with a big impact: Energy efficiency, supply chain management, social initiatives.
+• Implement small measures with a big impact: Energy efficiency, supply chain management, social initiatives.